5 Stocks That AI Predicts Will Double Your Money in a Year

 4. FiscalNote Holdings (NOTE)

-FiscalNote Holdings (NYSE:NOTE) is an unusual pick for its relatively small market capitalization and negative price momentum.
+FiscalNote Holdings, Inc. (NOTE) is an unusual pick for its relatively small market capitalization and negative price momentum.
 AI applications tend to pick more popular companies, especially those driven by sentiment analysis.

 However, FiscalNote’s 8% expected upside this month has an unusual catalyst: